DarkZeros/FreedomDB/README.md

 # What technologies it has?

 - PostgreSQL(libpbxx): Main Database, contains all the data and executes the transactions.
 Also ensures permissions.
-- MsgPack: For the P2P exchange of SQL Transactions performed by clients
+- MsgPack: For the P2P exchange of messages
 - Cryptopp: Glue that ensures crypto security in transactions, blockchain, and DB hashing
 - Pybind11: Provides C++/Python interfaces
+- cxxopts: Command line interface & arguments
 - fmt/magic_enum: Because easy printing is important
+- procxx: Easy launch shell commands for testing purposes
+- Catch2: TDD key element

+# Thanks to all contributors of open source modules

+- TODO

 # How to build and develop ?
 Just preinstall these requisites: